 - Stage 6: Dessert

-You will also have the opportunity to meet with the producers and growers, not to mention other foodies (and wine-ies) along the way.
+You will also have the opportunity to meet with with over 30 producers and growers, not to mention other foodies (and wine-ies) along the way.

 Perched on their unbelievable mountainous rocky outcrops, the castles of Queribus and Peyrepeteuse dominate the beautiful rolling vineyards of Maury and Cucugnan.